BobFactory/BobFactory/README.md

 Moreover as a developer, I like to keep my code as DRY (Do not Repeat Yourself) as possible and eventually I like to have a codebase where everything is a utility function or extension function that can be reused everywhere so I can focus on developing features more.
 <br/><br/>

-I also work as an independent contrator in my spare time.
+I also work as an independent contractor in my spare time.
 You can reach out to me for
 - 💼 any project development tasks
 - :iphone: any technical consultations for mobile development
 - 💬 or even just saying hello!
 I am an open guy and would love to connect.